andygeers/psalm-27-stronghold-tutorial/README.md

 ## Introduction @showdialog

-Welcome to Bible Transformers club!
+Welcome to Bible Transformers!
 Psalm 27 is a wonderful song of hope by King David in the face of many enemies on every side.

 > The Lord is my light and my salvation—